What is nocturnal enuresis or nighttime bedwetting?

 - Say no to caffeinated products before sleeping.
 Caffeine simulates the bladder to produce more urine.
 So, drinks with caffeine should be avoided such as coffee, tea, colas, energy drinks, etc. You don’t need to stop these foods completely, just enjoy them during the daytime.

-- Consider using waterproof beddings.
+- Consider using waterproof mattress pads.
 Some teens use plastic sheets to protect the bed from bed wetting accidents.
 Plastic sheets are uncomfortable and we understand that.
-Here at One Stop Bedwetting we offer a large variety of bedwetting pads for bedwetters.
+Here at One Stop Bedwetting we offer a large variety ofwaterproof mattress pads for bedwetters.
 These waterproof bed pads offer a more comfortable sleep and protect your bed at the same time.
 It’s recommended to have a teenager use a bed pad in conjunction with the adopted treatment.

 - Don’t blame your teen for bedwetting.
 Bedwetting is not your child’s fault.
 No teenage boy or girl would like to wet the bed.
 Blaming or punishing won’t help stop wetting the bed.
 It might only worsen the situation.